Last updated on May 10th, 2023 at 09:07 pm

-- Describe in brief the function of timing and control circuitry of 8085 microprocessor
+- Timing and control circuitry of 8085 microprocessor

-- Mention the following types of signals in 8085 microprocessor
+- Types of signals in 8085 microprocessor & examples of each type

-- Explain the function of the two DMA signals HOLD and HLDA in 8085
+- Function of HOLD and HLDA in 8085

-- What happens when RESET IN signal goes low in 8085?
+- Impact of RESET IN signal going low in 8085

-- Is there any minimum time required for the effective RESET IN signal?
+- Minimum time required for the effective RESET IN signal

-- Indicate the function of RESET OUT signal in 8085
+- Function of RESET OUT signal in 8085

 - More posts (8085 microprocessor based)